-This programme is ideal if you want to go on to higher-level study in performing and screen arts, or aren't sure exactly what area to focus on or if you are already in employment in this industry who want to improve your personal communication and professional presentation skills.
+This programme is ideal if you want to go on to higher-level study in performing and screen arts, if you're not exactly sure what area to focus on, or if you are already in employment in this industry who want to improve your personal communication and professional presentation skills.

 The New Zealand Certificate in Study and Career Preparation specialising in screen arts, acting and technical productions will expose you to the basic principles of production, acting, theatre technologies and design, moving image study, as well as collaborative project-based learning.

 - Emphasis on practical skills and project-based learning: you will be developing performance pieces, work behind the scenes in the theatre and making your own videos.

 - Learn from Lecturers who are eager to share their industry experience with you.